dunv/concurrentList/Readme.md

 # concurrentList

-A simple implementation of a concurrent list, which supports getting multiple items by filter, blocking reads and blocking reads with timeout.
+A simple implementation of a concurrent list, which supports

+- thread-safe `Push` and `Shift` operation
+- automatic sorting option (a.k.a priorityQueue)
+- blocking reads (`list.GetNext(ctx context.Context)`)
+- peeking into the contents of the list without modifying it
+- thread-safe removal of multiple items
+- optional persistence of the list (i.e. across reboots) by means of writing a file per item in the list in a predefined folder

 See GoDoc (badge above) and tests for more examples.

 ```go